El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

 Sea kayaking doesn’t require experience and is much more relaxed.
 You can rent it for one or two people.

-Next to the beach, Ria Lagartos stretches out.
+Next to the beach, the Rio Lagartos stretches out.
 The white sand is replaced by palm trees, ceibas (the sacred tree of the Mayas), and mangroves.

-A red lagoon was formed in this reserve, which separates Yucatan from Quintana Roo.
-Its color is due to the large amounts of salt it contains.
+A pink lagoon was formed in this reserve, which separates Yucatan from Quintana Roo.
+Its color is due to the large amounts of algae and salt it contains.

-There is no other place in Mexico where the landscape combines the reddish tonality of this body of water, the green of the jungle, the turquoise blue of the sea, and the pink color of the brackish lagoons Las Coloradas, very close to El Cuyo.
+There is no other place in Mexico where the landscape combines the reddish tonality of this body of water, the jungle’s green, the turquoise blue of the sea, and the pink color of the brackish lagoons Las Coloradas, very close to El Cuyo.

 The typical food at El Cuyo beach is seafood and fresh fish.
 But, Yucatecan antojitos such as cochinita pibil, baked tamales, and sopa de lima (lime soup) also win in the popular restaurants near the beach.